 You can use VLC to clip video files and even convert them from one format to another – from AVI to MP4, for example.
 See our guide on this here.
 The media player client can also act as a server, allowing you to stream media from one device to another (handily, we’ve also got a guide on how to do this).

 GIMP (GNU Image Manipulation Program) is a free image editor.
 It can be used to edit and retouch images by resizing, adding layers and other special effects.
 You can access these via the handy toolbox or dropdown menus.
-See our guide on how to use GIMP here.
-The GIMP website itself also has a great selection of tutorials.
+The GIMP website itself has a great selection of tutorials.

 If you're accustomed to Adobe Photoshop, it may take some time for you to adjust to GIMP's interface, but it can do almost everything professional image editors are capable of.
 You can even add certain Photoshop plugins to GIMP.

 By default the program takes up less than 100MB, which is another considerable benefit, particularly for those short on disk space.

 Audacity is a music editing program which allows you to record and tinker with audio.
 Not only can Audacity record audio simultaneously from various inputs (for example, a USB microphone or an electric guitar), it can also trim and edit clips.
 Furthermore, it supports multiple tracks, allowing you, for instance, to record lyrics and backing music separately.

 The software also supports a number of audio effects such as noise reduction, as detailed in its extremely comprehensive manual which is both bundled with Audacity and available online.
 Audacity also supports VST (Virtual Studio Technology) plugins.
 Tracks can be exported in a number of popular sound formats such as WAV, OGG and MP3.